Below are Wade saddles for sale. The Wade is popular as a ranch saddle with working cowboys and cowgirls for ranch use and roping.

 When shopping for a Wade saddle make sure you agree it’s a Wade without relying solely on the seller’s description.
 For more information about Wade saddles please scroll down beneath the saddles for sale.

-From Amazon, HorseSaddleShop, and StateLineTack
+From eBay, Amazon, and HorseSaddleShop

 The Origins Of The Wade Saddle

-When Clifford Wade met a young cowboy and horseman named Tom Dorrance, Mr. Dorrance admired the saddle so much that in the late 1930s he had one made that was very much like it, with a few adjustments.
+When Clifford Wade met a young cowboy and horseman named Tom Dorrance, Mr. Dorrance admired the saddle so much that, in the late 1930s, he had one made that was very much like it.
 While not everyone recognizes the names Aaron or Clifford Wade, Mr. Dorrance has become well known and respected as one of the greatest horsemen of our time, and the saddle maker who made his saddle wanted to call it a “Dorrance.”
 Mr. Dorrance, however, called it a Wade, and the name stuck.

-The Wade saddle grew enormously in popularity in the 1960s when another legendary horseman, Ray Hunt, had a Wade saddle built for himself.
+Below is a 2014 photo of the exterior of Hamley and Company, the famous saddle shop in Pendleton, Oregon.
+When Tom Dorrance had a saddle made similar to Clifford Wade’s in the late 1930s, he had it made at Hamley’s.The Wade saddle grew enormously in popularity in the 1960s when another legendary horseman, Ray Hunt, had a Wade saddle built for himself.
 Since then the Wade saddle has become a constant presence in the world of the working cowboy, having gained fans from coast-to-coast.

 You might also like: